h2oai/h2ogpt/docs/README_offline.md

 Note, when running `generate.py` and asking your first question, it will download the model(s), which for the 6.9B model takes about 15 minutes per 3 pytorch bin files if have 10MB/s download.

-If all data has been put into `~/.cache` by HF transformers, then these following steps (those related to downloading HF models) are not required.
+If all data has been put into `~/.cache` by HF transformers and GGML files downloaded already and one points to them (e.g. with `--model_path_llama=llama-2-7b-chat.ggmlv3.q8_0.bin`), then these following steps (those related to downloading HF models) are not required.

 1) Download model and tokenizer of choice